TWUOnline/multi-access/pages/03.assessment/08.assessment-ideas/12.storyboarding/post.md

 *   Don’t jampack your scenes with too many details OR leave out essential details so that no one knows what’s happening; Find a balance

-*   Don’t worry about “making it pretty”; use simple drawings or pictures with clear dialogue
+*   Don’t worry about “making it pretty”, especially for first drafts; Use simple drawings or pictures with clear dialogue

+*   “Is that a tree or giraffe?”
+If drawing isn’t one of your strengths, don’t be afraid to label your objects and characters for clarity

 *   Convey context and location in at least a few of your scenes (such as a streetlight, storefront, or office)

-*   “Is that a tree or giraffe?”
-If drawing isn’t one of your strengths, don’t be afraid to label your objects and characters so that it’s clear for the audience
+*   You may choose to show a different level of zoom in each scene to highlight an important point (i.e. if an object fills the frame, it’s going to be a close-up.)

-*   If your scene includes action, remember to include some form of direction (either through dialogue or by adding simple arrows)
+*   If your scene includes action, remember to include some form of direction (either through dialogue or by adding arrows)

 ![storyboard of a Star Wars pilot](Storyboarding_2.png "storyboard of a Star Wars pilot")